Separation of isotopes by laser excitation: Proliferation concerns

 Compared to current enrichment technologies, SILEX obtains a higher enrichment.
-Hence fewer stages are necessary to reach bomb grade uranium (> 90% 235U).
+Hence fewer stages are necessary to reach weapons-grade uranium (> 90% 235U).
 According to GLE, each stage requires as little as 25% of the space of the conventional methods.
-Hence it would facilitate to rogue governments to hide a production facility for bomb uranium.
-The attractiveness is even enhanced by the claims of GLE that a SILEX plant is faster and cheaper to build, and consumes considerably less energy.
-Scientists therefore expressed their concerns repeatedly that SILEX could create an easy path towards a nuclear weapon (see e.g.).
-The model calculations of Ryan Snyder substantiate these warnings.
+Therefore, it could enable rogue governments to conceal facilities dedicated to the production of weapons-grade uranium.
+The attractiveness is even further enhanced by claims from GLE that a SILEX plant is faster and cheaper to build, while consuming considerably less energy.
+Scientists have therefore repeatedly expressed their concerns that SILEX could create an easy path towards a nuclear weapon.

-On the other hand, Werner Fuß compared the claimed performance of Silex with existing centrifuge plants, with the result that the area needed, the build-up time and the costs are similar, or at least the differences were exaggerated by GLE.
-But he also noted that centrifuges do present a proliferation danger.

-Compared to economic aspects, it is more interesting for potential violators of the non-proliferation treaty, how easy an enrichment plant is to hide (which is similar for Silex and centrifuges), how easily the technology is accessed and how much development is still to do.
-For the latter two questions, the answer of Urenco may also apply, namely that the centrifuges are technologically mature, whereas laser processes still need further development.

 Security classification

-SILEX is the only privately held information that is classified by the U.S. government.
 In June 2001, the U.S. Department of Energy classified "certain privately generated information concerning an innovative isotope separation process for enriching uranium".
 Under the Atomic Energy Act, all information not specifically declassified is classified as Restricted Data, whether it is privately or publicly held.
 This is in marked distinction to the national security classification executive order, which states that classification can only be assigned to information "owned by, produced by or for, or is under the control of the United States Government".
 This is the only known case of the Atomic Energy Act being used in such a manner.

 Popular culture

+The 1984 BBC drama Edge of Darkness features laser-based extraction of plutonium from nuclear waste.

 The 2014 Australian Broadcasting Corporation drama The Code uses "Laser Uranium Enrichment" as a core plot device.
 The female protagonist Sophie Walsh states that the technology will be smaller, less energy-intensive, and more difficult to control once it is a viable alternative to current methods of enrichment.
 Ms. Walsh also states that the development of the technology has been protracted, and that there are significant governmental interests in maintaining the secrecy and classified status of the technology.